egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 # Sensitive F1 DataHelp

-When you [AddRelatedValue](#chmtopic14)and your focus is located in the control defined in str_Control (which is control came)parameter you get 2 magic advantages.
+When you [AddRelatedValue](#chmtopic14)and your focus is located in the control defined in the str_Control (which is the control name) parameter you get 2 magic advantages.

-1. When you leave from this control you will retrieve respected value related to this control value
+1. When you leave this control you will retrieve respected value related to this control value
-2. When you press F1 Key this will trigger DataHelp Browser filled with the table defined in str_Table parameter , you can select any row by double click it , this will close DataHelp Browser and assigned the data selected to the control defined in str_RetControl parameter
+2. When you press the F1 Key this will trigger the DataHelp Browser filled with the table defined in the str_Table parameter, You can select any row by double-clicking it , this will close the DataHelp Browser and assign the data selected to the control defined in the str_RetControl parameter

-When you [AddGridRelatedValue](#chmtopic15)and your focus is located in the column defined in str_Column (which is Column name)parameter you get 2 magic advantages.
+When you [AddGridRelatedValue](#chmtopic15)and your focus is located in the column defined in str_Column (which is the Column name)parameter you get 2 magic advantages.

-1. When you leave from this control you will retrieve respected value related to this control value
+1. When you leave this control you will retrieve respected value related to this control value
-2. When you press F1 Key this will trigger DataHelp Browser filled with the table defined in str_Table parameter , you can select any row by double click it , this will close DataHelp Browser and assigned the data selected to the column defined in str_GridRetColumn parameter
+2. When you press the F1 Key this will trigger the DataHelp Browser filled with the table defined in the str_Table parameter, you can select any row by double-clicking it , this will close the DataHelp Browser and assign the data selected to the column defined in the str_GridRetColumn parameter

 # Sensitive F12 Help

-When you press F12 Key , this trigger a sensitive help ,this require:
+When you press F12 Key, this triggers a sensitive help,this requires:

-1. Create a new table , name it "Help" and put it in your database
+1. Create a new table, name it "Help" and put it in your database
 2. create 4 fields as specified:

 | Name | Type | Length |